ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### Move sprite to front layer

-When Shift+Clicking a sprite in the sprite pane, this new addon brings it to the front (or top) layer on the stage.
+When Shift+Clicking a sprite in the sprite pane, this new addon brings it to the front (top) layer on the stage.

 ### Follow topics after posting

-When enabled, this new addon automatically clicks follow on any forum topic you post on so you never miss a reply from anyone.
+When enabled, this new addon automatically clicks the follow button on any forum topic you post on so you never miss a reply from anyone.

 ### Necropost highlighter